 Through touching things that infected people have touched and then touching your face

-Unlike with many respiratory viruses, you can spread the virus that causes COVID-19 before you have any symptoms.
-If you don't know you have the virus, you can pass it on and not know it.
+You can spread the virus that causes COVID-19 before you have any symptoms.

 What is a coronavirus?